A/N: Warning in this chapter for some depiction of violence

 The vendor slammed his fist into Gareth’s face, and Gareth flew back at the blow, falling against the alley wall, the back of his head hitting the brick.
 Lights burst before Gareth’s eyes.

-No one would see and no one would hear.
+No one would see them and no one would hear them.
 Gareth retrieved his pocketbook with shaking hands and threw it at the vendor’s feet.
 The vendor rifled through it, pulled out Gareth’s Unity identification, and held the laminate papers to the light.
 “What’s this?”

 “Looks like junk,” the other suggested.

 “What’s it say?” the vendor asked Gareth.
 He sneered when he saw Gareth trying to inch his way down the alley.
 “Tag, stop him.”

 He returned to studying the papers while Tag grabbed Gareth by the collar and pulled him back.
 “That’s Unity’s seal, right there.
 I bet we can get a good price for whatever this is.
 Search him, see if he’s hiding anything else.”

 “Help!”
 Gareth shouted as loud as he could.
 He thought he saw a shadow hesitate at the mouth of the alley but knew it must just be a hallucination brought on by wishful thinking.
 No one could see them.

 He looked back at Tag in time to see a fist speeding toward his face and couldn’t even cringe when the blow struck, so intense was the pain.
 It was everywhere.
 It was numbing.
 He fell back against the wall again, and everything went black.